TheFreeCoin/DEFI-freefinance-document/contact-us/business-partnerships.md

 Syrup Pools are a way of distributing your tokens to BSC users who stake CAKE in the pool.

-These two products go hand-in-paw on PancakeSwap: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
+These two products go hand-in-paw on FreeFinance: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
 If you're looking to distribute tokens and incentivize liquidity, get in touch.

 [Apply to run a Syrup Pool](https://docs.google.com/forms/d/e/1FAIpQLScUkwbsMWwg7L5jjGjEcmv6RsoCNhFDkV3xEpRu2KcJrr47Sw/viewform?usp=sf_link)